 “There are some diversification benefits to owning mid-caps,” says Adam McCullough, a research analyst at Morningstar.
 “These are stocks that are big enough to have some competitive advantages, and they have to be doing something right.”

 Also, these companies can sometimes present long-term opportunities given where they are in their growth cycle.

-“Practically speaking, it’s easier for a company with a $2 billion market capitalization to grow to a $4 billion market capitalization than it is for a $100 billion market capitalization company to grow to $200 billion," said Viraj Desai, manager, guidance portfolio development, TD Ameritrade.
+“Practically speaking, it’s easier for a company with a $2 billion market capitalization to grow to a $4 billion market capitalization than it is for a $100 billion market capitalization company to grow to $200 billion,” said Viraj Desai, Senior Manager, Portfolio Construction, TD Ameritrade Investment Management, LLC.